The Wall Stand Exercise is a simple and effective stretch.

 6) On your second repetition, you'll do the same first 3 motions.
 When you get to placing your head against the wall, this is your advancement: instead of just allowing your head to rest against the wall, you'll place your head against the wall then lengthen the back of your neck by bringing your chin downward toward your chest while keeping the back of your head against the wall.
 This is the important part.
 The head must stay against the wall.
 This will cause you to activate your cervical flexors (the muscles on the front of your neck) and lengthen the cervical extensors (the muscles on the back of your neck).
 In FHP, the extensors are too short and tight and the flexors are too long and weak.
 By actively using the flexors in the wall stand, you'll begin to correct this muscle imbalance, so that the postural correction stay with your after you get off the wall.
 Again, you'll hold the position for one full minute.
 Then step away.

-So if you feel like your head is always in front of your shoulders, give this stretch a try a few times and please do let me know how it makes you feel in the comments below.
+That's it.
+Two minutes against a wall to correct the problems caused by hours of sitting staring at a screen.
+So if you feel like your head is always in front of your shoulders, give this stretch a try a few times.